 1. Choose your hosting plan

-SiteGround has three plans (they all have a great discount through any links on this page!):
+SiteGround has three shared hosting plans (and they are offering a great discount through any links on this page!):

 Step 2.
 Register Your Domain

 You can choose to buy a new domain here, or sign up with an existing domain if you have already purchased one.
 (If you are moving an existing website – the transfer is free! )

 Unlike many other hosting providers Siteground’s advertised discount applies to any of the initial periods chosen during the sign up process.
 This means you are able to purchase hosting for one year at the (advertised) low introductory rate.
 With other hosts, you have to commit to three years to get the low rate, which means you actually have to put out far more money when you start your blog.

 This makes Siteground the best option if you want to try blogging for a year without committing long term – or if you just don’t have three years worth of hosting expense to spend right now.

 I strongly recommend that you pay the extra 12$ for domain privacy.
 That way, you can keep your… privacy.
 (Otherwise, your information will be entered into the whois data base and will be searchable.)

 Step 4.
 Contact Siteground support via chat and have them walk you through installing WordPress on your new domain.

 No, this isn’t cheating.
 There is no reason you should have to figure out how to do it by yourself.
 This is exactly how I did it, and having someone hold your hand through the process is one of the many benefits of a paying to be with a great company.